SPIRALREALM/SPIRAL_OS/README.md

 ```

 After initialization the script enters an interactive loop where you can
 type commands.
+A FastAPI server is also launched on port 8000 and the
-Supply `--command` to send an initial instruction or press
+reflection loop runs periodically.
+Supply `--command` to send an initial
+instruction or press `Enter` to exit.
+Use `--no-server` and
-`Enter` to exit.
-Processing results are written to several files under
+`--no-reflection` to disable these background tasks.
+Processing results are
-`INANNA_AI/audit_logs` and intent outcomes are appended to
+written to several files under `INANNA_AI/audit_logs` and intent outcomes are
-`data/feedback.json` for later training.
+appended to `data/feedback.json` for later training.

 ### Voice configuration and emotion state